noelledons/project-directory/README.md

 # :computer: Project Directory

 A list of all my projects on Github.
+You can also view my portfolio website [here](https://noelledonkor.com)! :smile:

 <br>